 Do you have a knack for working with young people?
-If you’re considering a role in teaching, you might want to look into the Special Needs Education (SEN) pathway.
+If you’re considering a role in teaching, you might want to look into the Special Needs Education (SEN) pathway or an online teaching course.
 Positions in this sector are at once challenging and rewarding.
 Here’s everything you need to know about how to get started and what you can expect.

 What Does a Special Needs Education (SEN) Teacher Do?